-- Predictable failure behavior (Fail Safe) making system safety validation simpler than using computer-based solutions like PLC. - Long-term availability (no obsolescence). - Easy maintenance by plug-in feature and transparent cover.
+- Predictable failure behavior (Fail Safe) making system safety validation simpler than using computer-based solutions like PLCs. - Long-term availability (no obsolescence). - Easy maintenance by plug-in feature and transparent cover - Unlike more sensitive electronics, relays are insensitive to Electromagnetic Interference.

-With these features one can build a hardwired, fail-safe control system which is cyber secure and tolerance to electromagnetic disturbances and surges.
-Relays are ideal to use for signal transfer/repeating, safety interlocking functions, load on-off switching and sub- system isolation.
+With these features, one can build a hardwired, fail-safe control system which is cyber secure and tolerance to electromagnetic disturbances.
+Relays are ideal to use in trains for signal transfer/repeating, safety interlocking functions (brake - doors), load on-off switching and subsystem isolation.